NixOS/rfcs/rfcs/0100-sign-commits.md

 When the tooling is somewhat complete, a new RFC to discuss requiring signing will be made.

-Specifically, for now for now, Nixpkgs will have a list of authorized committers, `/.well-known/authorized-committers.nix`, as described in [verifying trust], with all the authorized committers, **in addition** to GitHub's public PGP key,
+Specifically, for now for now, we will have a transitional phase, where Nixpkgs will have a list of authorized committers, `/.well-known/authorized-committers.nix`, as described in [verifying trust], with all the authorized committers, **in addition** to GitHub's public PGP key,